Daily readings

 Thursday, January 1, 2026

 Mary, Mother of God.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMary, Mother of God